-Holmer Lake School understands that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+We understand that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The DSL (and any deputies) are aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
 Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
-As appropriate, we will make referrals and/or hold discussions with the Local
+As appropriate, we will make referrals and/or hold discussions with the Local Housing Authority.

-Housing Authority.
 However, this does not, and will not, replace a referral into children's social care where a child has been harmed or is at risk of harm.

-Holmer Lake School staff will consider homelessness in the context of children who live with their families, and intervention will be on that basis.
+We will consider homelessness in the context of children who live with their families, and intervention will be on that basis.